babevm/babevm/docs/index.md

 Here, you'll find explanations inner workings of the VM with links to relevant sources files and other documentation.

+If you're looking for the source, look here: [babevm github](https://github.com/babevm/babevm).

-If you're looking to get it built, look here: [Building](./build.md).
+If you're looking to get up and going, look here: [Quickstart](./quickstart.md).

+For other build-related info, look here: [Building](./build.md).

 If you're looking for the code (doxygen) docs, look here: [Doxygen](./doxygen/html/index.html)

-If you're looking for the runtime classes, look here: [Runtime](https://github.com/babevm/runtime)
+If you're looking for the runtime classes, look over here: [Runtime](https://github.com/babevm/runtime)

 ## The project